Skip to Content

 Credit: veganhuggs.com

-They are moist and delicious.
-Also, they’re naturally sweetened with bananas and maple syrup.
+These healthy muffins are naturally sweetened with bananas and maple syrup.

-They also contain beta-glucans.
+Using rolled oats instead of flour makes them gluten-free and also contains beta-glucans.
 These are the soluble fiber that helps you feel full and promotes the growth of good bacteria.

 Per Serving: